tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/审核标准/签名审核标准_intl_en.md

 </tr>
 </table>

-- If you want to create another signature for self-use when you already have such a signature, you need to upload the following certificate materials:
+- If you want to create another signature for verified entities when you already have such a signature, you need to upload the following certificate materials:
  <table>
 <tr>
 <th>Signature Type</th>